FINANCIAL AID APPLICATION TIMING

-Tuition is due to the Business Office approximately four weeks before each semester begins.
+Tuition is due to the Business Office approximately three weeks before each semester begins.
 Keep in mind that financial aid can be a long process.
 If your financial aid has not been processed by the tuition due date, you will need to pay in full or sign up for the College´s payment plan.
 In order to ensure that your financial aid is in place by the tuition due date, you should file your FAFSA by May 1 for the fall semester, Oct.
 15 for the spring semester (for new students who did not file a fall FAFSA), or March 1 for the summer semester.
 If you are transferring your financial aid from another institution, please contact the Financial Aid Office on how to start the aid transfer process.

 Late applicants should allow four weeks for processing after the Financial Aid Office receives the federal student aid data.
 Loan processing requires two weeks after the Loan Request Form is submitted.
 The Financial Aid Office will process late applications as quickly as possible; however, late applicants should make other arrangements to meet payment deadlines until financial aid funds can be released.

 One-third of all financial aid applications are selected for a process called "Verification."
 Verification is the process of checking the accuracy of information students provide on financial aid applications.
 Information you provide may be selected for verification by our Financial Aid Office or by the U.S. Department of Education.
 Students whose aid applications are being verified will not receive financial aid funds, including funds through the Federal Direct Loan Program, until the verification process has been completed.
 The process may be lengthy and some students may be determined ineligible for aid.